Struggling to create a month’s worth of Facebook content? Check out this super easy content plan that has been designed for small businesses.

 Type in Motivational Quotes and look at the numbers of repins.
 Once again, use them as inspiration for your own quotes.

-One way to organise these are to create a private board and pin the ones you like as you go along in your day to day pinning into the board.
+One way to organise these is to create a private board and pin the ones you like as you go along in your day to day pinning into the board.

 Remember to always list the author of the quote where you can (I usually Google the quote to see if I can track down the true author of each quote), and never steal images.